-Loaded with ground beef and pasta, flavored with taco seasoning and salsa, and studded with black beans and corn, this cheesy Taco Pasta Skillet quickly comes together in just one pot!
+Loaded with ground beef and pasta, flavored with taco seasoning and salsa, and studded with black beans and corn, this cheesy Taco Pasta quickly comes together in just one pan!

 Y'all know how much I love getting dinner on the table using a pound of ground beef and just one pot.
-So today I've got another meal to add to that beloved, ever-expanding recipe category...One-Pot Taco Pasta Skillet!
+So today I've got another meal to add to that beloved, ever-expanding recipe category...tasty one-pot Taco Pasta!

 Some of you may recall that I shared a One-Pan Cheesy Beef Taco Skillet a few months ago.
 It includes beef, rice, and just three other ingredients for a Hamburger Helper-esque dinner.

 Today's Taco Pasta involves a few additional ingredients for more complex flavors and textures, but it's still super quick and easy to make using pantry and refrigerator staples.

 How to Make Taco Pasta

 Have I mentioned that this recipe is super easy?!